Joe Mendes

-Josafat Wooding "Joe" Mendes (born 31 December 2002) is a Swedish professional footballer who plays as a defender for Primeira Liga club S.C.
-Braga.
+Josafat Wooding "Joe" Mendes (born 31 December 2002) is a Swedish professional footballer who plays as a right-back for Süper Lig club Samsunspor.

 Early life

 Born and raised in Stockholm, Mendes started to play football as a youngster for local club AFC United, before moving to AIK at age 12.
 In 2020, he appeared in several friendlies for the club's first team, but did not feature in any competitive games.

 Club career

 Hammarby IF

 In 2021, Mendes joined Hammarby Talang FF in Ettan, Sweden's third division.
-During the first half of the season, he scored once in 12 league appearances, whilst also providing six assists.
+During the first half of the season, he scored once in 12 league appearances, while also providing six assists.

 On 19 July 2021, Mendes was promoted to their parent club Hammarby IF in Allsvenskan, the domestic first tier, signing a two-year deal.
 He made his competitive debut only days later, on 22 July, coming on as a substitute in a 3–1 home win against Maribor in the UEFA Europa Conference League.